-Chesterfield Innovation Support Programme (Chesterfield Borough Council) is a 3 year ERDF funded project which aims to increase the level of specialist support available to businesses in the Chesterfield area.
+Chesterfield Innovation Support Programme (Chesterfield Borough Council) is a three-year ERDF-funded project which aims to increase the level of specialist support available to businesses in the Chesterfield area.

-workshops, seminars & networking events
+- workshops, seminars and networking events

-access to specialist Innovation Advisers
+- access to specialist innovation advisers